nrundstadler/OCR-P13-ArgentBank/README.md

 # English

-## Projet 13 : Argent Bank - Application bancaire
+# Project 13: Argent Bank - Banking Application

 This project is part of the OpenClassrooms "JavaScript React Application Developer" training program and aims to: